nauarchus/AGLDTcatss/README.md

 Finally, the filename suffix reflects the language and version.
 Currently, Greek is the only language in use, and typically only one version exists for each work.

-> *The entire filename for the Gospel of Matthew here is, then, tlg0031.tlg001.catss-grc1.txt*
+> *The entire filename for the Gospel of Matthew here is tlg0031.tlg001.catss-grc1.txt*

 ## Text Structure